uwinkler/chrome-ha/README.md

 ### Adjust URL

-Edit `popup.html` and change the url of the iframe.
-It should point to your HA server.
+Edit `popup.html` and change the URL of the iframe.
+It should point to your Home Assistant server.

 ![Edit popup.htl](doc/02-url.png)

 ### Configure HA

-In home assistance: add this line to your `configuration.yml`:
+In Home Assistance, add this following line to your `configuration.yml`:

 ```yml
 http:
   use_x_frame_options: false
 ```

 Otherwise HA will not be shown in the iframe.
 Restart your HA server

 ### Load and unpack the extension

-1. Got to `chrome://extensions`
+1. Go to `chrome://extensions`

 2. Click "Load unpacked"